hiibolt/KnowledgeBase/pages/Project 2 - Allie.md

   $$\text{and}$$
   $$\Delta x_n = (-0.06)y_n(1-\frac{x_n}{N_1})$$
 - # 2
   **Suppose that there is an equilibrium when the population of mice is 200,000 and that of hawks is 1500.
-W
+What can you say about the parameters of this model?**

+  Equilibrium is achieved when both populations have a rate of change of zero.
+Setting our equations equal to zero and plugging in the population values gives us the following: